sangh/sangh.github.io/README.md

 sangh.github.io
 ================

-This is the data for the blog which can be found [here](http://github.com/sangh).
+This is the repo for the blog [sangh.github.io](https://sangh.github.io).

 Intent
 ======

-This blog is probably not useful or fun for anyone, but I like the idea of having it and playing around with the jykell and HTML 5 stuff.
+This blog is probably not useful or fun for anyone but me.

+*You have been warned.*